memlayeronbtc/memlayer-btc2024/README.md

 ![memlayerlogo0](https://github.com/user-attachments/assets/5fb581af-dc9b-436c-9f72-898a2cd67455)
 [<img src=https://github.com/user-attachments/assets/b631e6df-2d0b-4f7e-be70-6241ec56742a height=256 />](https://b.tc/conference/2024/bitcoin-games)
-# memlayer-btc2024
+# Memlayer-BTC2024
 Memlayer lifts BTC runes to EVM sidechain erc20 tokens directly from BTC mempool.
 This is a submission for the [Bitcoin Games 2024 hackathon](https://b.tc/conference/2024/bitcoin-games) - sidechain category.

-## description
+## Description
 Memlayer makes BTC mempool TXs, blocks, and runes data accessible by smart contracts on EVM sidechains.
-For example, when a user deposits BTC runes to a BTC address, Memlayer lifts this TX to **[Rootstack](https://rootstock.io/)**, **[Alys](https://github.com/AnduroHackathon/Alys)**, or other EVM chains so that the user can further utilize this rune as an ERC-20 token.
+For example, when a user deposits [BTC runes](https://docs.ordinals.com/) to a BTC address, Memlayer lifts this TX to **[Rootstack](https://rootstock.io/)**, **[Alys](https://github.com/AnduroHackathon/Alys)**, or other EVM chains so that the user can further utilize this rune as an ERC-20 token.
 Memlayer is built based on the Cross-Chain Interoperability Protocol (CCIP) as CCIP-read gateways on top of a BTC mempool and block data (e.g., a BTC full node).
-For BTC runes with TURBO flags, Memlayer instantly lifts the rune amount and distributes the ERC-20 amount but with a transfer limit till L1 deposit confirmation.
+For BTC runes with TURBO flags (set to `true`) using Alys Testnet, Memlayer instantly lifts the rune amount and distributes the ERC-20 amount but with a transfer limit till L1 deposit confirmation.
+For BTC runes paired with Rootstock Testnet, users can see deposit balance appeared instantly in Memlayer dashboard because of the integrated CCIP-read gateway and users can claim ERC20 tokens after 1-confirmation for the BTC L1 deposit.
+Rootstock Testnet users can initate BTC L1 rune withdraw TXs if they want the rune balance sent back to their deposit address.

 ![Memlayer (3)](https://github.com/user-attachments/assets/a99c45a1-0a5e-4724-9b0f-ba83d3d04d90)

-## Inspiration for Memlayer
+## Inspirations
 1. **BTC runes** unlocked a new way of using Bitcoin since the 4th-halving block 840000.
 We were planning to integrate runes into our web3 game prototype.
 However, **adding utilities to BTC runes on Bitcoin L1 is hard**.
 What if there is an easy, fast, and secure way for rune-related projects to utilize BTC runes on any EVM chains where they'd like to build further usages?

 2. **BTC mempool** has all the real-time info for the upcoming blocks.
 What if EVM chains can utilize mempool to provide utilities for TXs in the mempool?
 How can EVM smart contracts securely access BTC mempool TXs?